 President of Murray Edwards College

-Dame Barbara Stocking was Chief Executive of Oxfam GB from May 2001 until February 2013.
-During this time Barbara led major humanitarian responses including the Horn of Africa and the West Africa food crises, as well as the Haiti earthquake, Pakistan floods and Tsunami.
-On campaigning Barbara led Oxfam’s work on Make Poverty History, and more recently their work on climate change and the current Grow campaign on food justice in a resource constrained world.
-Barbara regularly spoke at major global meetings; for example at the UN, in New York and Rome and at the World Economic Forum in Davos.
+Prior to taking up the post of President at Murray Edwards College, Barbara was Chief Executive of Oxfam from May 2001 until February 2013.
+During this time she led major humanitarian responses.
+On campaigning, Barbara led Oxfam’s work on Make Poverty History, and more recently their work on climate change and the campaign on food justice in a resource constrained world.
+Barbara regularly spoke at major global meetings, eg. Davos, World Economic Forum, UN, etc.

-Previously a member of the top management team of the National Health Service, in her eight years with the NHS, Barbara worked as regional director for the South East of England, and then as the founding Director of the NHS Modernisation Agency.
-Barbara has a Masters degree in physiology, and has broad experience of healthcare systems, policy and practice, including periods at the National Academy of Sciences in the USA and with the World Health Organisation in West Africa.
+Previously a member of the top management team of the National Health Service, in her eight years with the NHS Barbara worked as Regional Director for the South East of England, and then as the founding Director of the NHS Modernisation Agency.
+During this period, Barbara chaired the NHS National Resource Allocation Committee, the NHS side of the Joint Committee NHS/Vice Chancellors and Principals of Medical Schools, and was Department of Health representative on the MoD Surgeon General’s Medical Committee.